araobp/nlan/doc/DATABASE.md

 ##DATABASE

-2016/01/09

-I happend to find "IPython" at a book store, and I consider using IPython as a frontend for nlan.
+etcd is not suitable for my project: etcd is not light-weight.

-I also developed a document-oriented database in Python last year (2015).
-The database also support an interactive CLI for data manipulation.
+tega runs much lighter than etcd and it supports an interactive CLI for data manipulation.

-What can I realize with the combinaion of nlan, IPython and tega?

-Note: this README is still experimental...
+I consider migrating from etcd to tega.

 ###tega installation